 What you'll like:

 • A 7-seater MPV at the price of a C segment sedan.
-The petrol variant, especially, is very well priced
+Sub 10-lakh petrol variants are well-priced

-• Maruti’s excellent after-sales service & wide dealer network
+• Maruti’s excellent after-sales service, wide dealer network & fuss-free ownership experience

 What you won't:

 • Build, quality & refinement are strictly average for a million-rupee car

 • Diesel carries a whopping Rs ~1.9 lakh OTR premium over the petrol

 • Small 1.3L diesel is unimpressive at this price point.
 Lag is obvious with a full load of passengers